- June 23, 1951

 - Not Active

 If racing is considered as men’s sport, then rallying is by analogy the manliest of all the men's sports.
-However, one lady made a big entrance to the world of rallying in the most dangerous period of them all and left a huge mark in its history.
+However, one lady made a big entrance to the world of rallying in the most dangerous period and left a huge mark on its history.

 Best female driver in history of motorsport

 She was born on June 23, 1951, in Grasse, a town on the riviera, and started driving early, at the age of 14, making her first gear shifts in her father's Citroën 2CV.
 However, Mouton took an interest in racing only while she was in her early twenties, when a friend, Jean Taibi, invited her to be his co-driver at Tour de Corse.
 After several races, including her first World Rally Championship race, the 1973 Rallye Monte Carlo, she was persuaded by her father to try switching to the driver's seat, and that's when the legend of Michele Mouton was born.

 Mouton made her first steps in an Alpine A110